licini0/my-public-scripts/multiroom/readme.md

 # HOW-TO INSTALL A MULTIROOM

+## !!
+I'M NOT WORKING ON THIS PROJECT ANYMORE, IN THE MEANTIME I MOVED TO A READY TO USE MULTI-ROOM SOLUTION !!

 ## Before starting... please read me...
 This guide will help to install a multiroom system based on a server with multiple sources streaming to multiple client devices.
 I assume the central server is runing Ubuntu Desktop 20.04 LTS out of the box with all the current updates.